The pH of Magnetized Water: Exploring the Alkaline Potential

 Regular pH monitoring is crucial to ensure the water remains within the optimal range, typically between 7 and 9.2.
 By carefully balancing the pH, you can harness the potential benefits of magnetized water while maintaining a safe and suitable environment for its intended use.

-See also The pH of Oil in Water Emulsion: Understanding the Factors and Techniques for Adjustment
+See also The pH of Sodium Bicarbonate in Water

 Potential Health Benefits